Avianca Summary Table

 Banco Popular is Avianca’s co-branded partner that offers 2 credit cards for those who live in the U.S.

-We recommend looking into both cards if you’re looking to earn Avianca miles directly with your spend.
+We recommend looking into both cards if you’re looking to earn Avianca miles directly with your spending.

 American Express Credit Cards